Yustira/crowd-counting/Crowd-Counting.md

   1.Giving the information about the favorite spots where a high number of people gather.\
   2.Analyzing the road which many vehicle pass through for adversitising.

-* **Video Surveillance:**\
-  1.

-Crowd Counting is a laborious task and often occured counting error when dealing with something like these pictures:
+There are so many others use-cases of Crowd Counting that is not mentioned in here.
+This is show the usefullness of crowd counting in real life.
+Because of that reasons too, we will focus to develop crowd counting technique on this project.
+However, Crowd Counting is not an easy task instead a laborious task and often occured counting error when dealing with something like these pictures:

 ![](/images/density_ex2.jpg)
 <div align="center">Source:nutraceuticalbusinessreview.com</div>